BoussonKarel/MCT-S3-IOTCLOUD/4 - MQTT.md

 - 3 niveau's

 Level 0: Fire And Forget
 : Relies on reliability of TCP.
-No r
+: No retransmission.

 Level 1: Delivered at least once
+: Receiver will get it at least once.
+: No ack (or it gets lost) --> Resent until s
-:
+: Duplicates can occur.

 Level 2: Delivered exactly once
-:
+: Relies on reliability of TCP.
+No retransmission.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDA3OTMwMTEwLC0xNzM1NzI1MTY1LDE1OT
-Y1Nzg1NzJdfQ==
+eyJoaXN0b3J5IjpbLTExODY5MDI2NDMsLTE3MzU3MjUxNjUsMT
+U5NjU3ODU3Ml19
 -->